ruc-aimc-lab/CdCL/README.md

 ### Codes
-Try `source main.sh` which combines training, predicting and evaluating together.
+Try `sh main.sh` which combines training, predicting and evaluating together.

 # Citations
 If you find this our work useful, please consider citing: